BCDA-APS/gestalt/README.md

-G enerating
+**G** enerating
-E PICS
+**E** PICS
-S creens
+**S** creens
-T hrough
+**T** hrough
-A ssembling
+**A** ssembling
-L ayout
+**L** ayout
-T emplates
+**T** emplates

 Gestalt is a python library to help make it easy to programmatically generate caQtDM '.ui' files from user data.
 Widgets can be created and properties modified without needing to load any Qt libraries, default widget parameters can be provided in a YAML stylesheet, and then data can be taken from a spreadsheet to position the widgets and provide them with individualized setup.

+For a full example, see: https://github.com/keenanlang/gestalt_example

+## Using Gestalt

-A screen is represented by a Display object containing a graph of children Widget objects.
+A caQtDM screen to be generated is represented in the code by a Display object containing a graph of children Widget objects.
 Widgets are created by providing them with a Qt widget classname and then setting any properties that should be different from the Qt standard.

 ```python
     a_display = Gestalt.Display()